 - Make sure your Realtor knows the specifics about your market area.
 They should dig deep into your preferred neighborhood’s stats before expecting your business.

 - Ask if the Realtor works with a trusted lender who can get you pre-approved for a home mortgage loan.

 Buying your home is likely one of the biggest decisions you’ll ever make, so it’s important to partner with a trusted, knowledgeable Realtor who has your back — and your best interests at heart.

 But, how can you find the right real estate agent to represent you as you buy your first-ever home?
 Here are five questions first-time buyers should ask as they interview and prepare to hire a Realtor.

 1. How long have you been a Realtor?
 Do you typically work with first-time homebuyers?

 Unlike some of the later questions we’ll share, there’s no right or wrong answer to this inquiry.
 But it’s important to understand that most Realtors start by working with buyers, including first-time buyers.

-Then, as they begin to know more local homeowners, they transition their business to representing both buyers and sellers.
-Still others work only with buyers decades after they have been in the business.
+Then, as they begin to know more local homeowners and gain their footing, they transition their businesses to represent both buyers and sellers.
+Still other Realtors continue to work only with buyers for decades after they have been in the business.

-In our low-inventory market for starter homes, fast-paced communication will be necessary to getting an offer accepted on your dream house.
+In our low-inventory market for starter homes, fast-paced communication will be necessary to get an offer accepted on your dream house.
 For this reason, it’s important to discuss how you prefer to be contacted – and to share any communications restrictions you have.